 Kitchen cabinets in SW its Loft modern farmhouse builtin kitchen farmhouse sink and free standing wood island with drawers

-Kitchen Cabinets Painted with SW City Loft via Kate Marker Interior Designs
+Kitchen Cabinets Painted with SW City Loft via Kate Marker Interiors

 Bedroom

-City Loft in this bedroom reads as a soft pastel, especially with yellow tones added by artificial light.
+City Loft in this bedroom reads much warmer (almost beige) especially with yellow tones added by artificial light.
 You can see the difference in color between the lighted areas and the shadows.

 Master Bedroom painted with City Loft SW neutral bedding bedside table and lamps